mrjohnsoncomputing/learn_python/README.md

-# learn_programming
+# Learn Python
-A repository that aims to introduce programming concepts at the same time as learning about git and version control.
+A repository that aims to introduce programming concepts through python, while optionally at the same time learning about git and version control.